mark1472834185/6600-final-project/README.md

 |   \---www
 |       +---figures # put your figures here if necessary
 |       \---functions # put your created functions
-\---slides # put your presentation slides, and other related materials here
+\---*slides # you may create one folder to store your presentation materials
 ```

 ## Getting Started